nickbp/soundview/README.md

 * [SFML](http://www.sfml-dev.org/) (specifically SFML-Audio and SFML-Graphics) for interacting with system hardware
 * [fftw](http://www.fftw.org/) for FFT of the audio stream

-All of these tools are built with cross-platform support in mind, and therefore SoundView should inherit that property (fingers crossed).
+All of these tools are built with cross-platform support in mind, and therefore SoundView should more or less inherit that support.

+In theory at least.

 ### Debian and Ubuntu

+Here's the steps to build on an `apt`-based system, with your choice of compiler:

 #### GCC